BitcoinDesign/Guide/guide/daily-spending-wallet/send-fees.md

 2. The sender balance is enough to cover the amount to pay, but not the fee
 3. The sender wants to clear out the wallet, possibly to migrate

-To accomodate these, the interface also needs to provide manual customization options, although they can be placed into secondary location.
+To accomodate these, the interface also needs to provide manual customization options, although they can be placed into secondary location (see below).

 </div>